FrankGaLu/Tutoriales/ROS2_eng.md

 </robot>
 ```

-It is recomended to be saved in a directory called `urdf` inside the package directory.
+It is recommended to be saved in a directory called `urdf` inside the package directory.

 Also, some modifications need to be done in the `setup.py` file, by adding the following lines: